Progressives need a UX design revolution

 Could better design have doubled the number of high-quality voter contacts in 2018?

 Better UX design of the apps involved in canvassing could have cut this frustrating experience down to 10 min.
-And it wouldn’t just have been faster — it would have been more effective as well.
+And it wouldn’t just have been faster — the training would have been more effective as well.

 From texting apps to event creation forms, the left’s UX design is cringe-worthy.
 Bad design means fewer, less effective volunteers, which means losing winnable races.